econchick/roguelynn/_posts/2013-05-08-newcoder-io.md

 url: projects/newcoder/
 ---

-Five Python tutorials for the new coder.
+Five extensive Python tutorials for the new coder.

 With some [help][contributions] of my friends in the Python community, I’ve built 5 digestible projects to gradually progress the Python learner from near drowning to a decent swimmer.
 The goal is to have new coders feeling accomplished and to continuing learning with: [Data Visualization][dv] with matplotlib; [APIs][apis] with Requests; [Web Scraping][web] with Scrapy and Postgres; [IRC bot][irc] with Twisted; and [Sudoku GUI][gui] with Tkinter.